kostya-sus/AudienceBooking/docs/home.md

 * If user is author of the opened in DisplayEventPopup event or admin, he can edit or cancel the event.
  * If user clicks cancel button, DisplayEventPopup is hidden and yes/no dialog is shown.
 If user confirms cancelation, ajax DELETE request to
  [/Event/Cancel/{eventId}](controllers/event_controller.md#cancel) is sent,
- both popups are hidden.
+ both popups are hidden, event removed from schedule.
 Otherwise yes/no dialog is hidden, DisplayEventPopup is shown.
- * If user clicks edit button, ajax GET request to [/Event/Edit/{eventId}](controllers/event_controller.md#edit) is sent, received partial view is displayed in popup.
+ * If user clicks edit button, ajax GET request to [/Event/EditPopup/{createEditEventViewModel}](controllers/event_controller.md#edit_popup) is sent, received partial view is displayed in popup.
 When user clicks save button, ajax POST request to
  [/Event/Save/{createEditEventViewModel}](controllers/event_controller.md#save) is sent after client-side validation.